kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     +--------------------------------------------------+
     1 row in set (0.00 sec)

-No surprise.
-We should expect the whole spectrum, but obviously the distribution is by no means evenly.
+No surprise here.
+We should expect the whole spectrum the other end of which we already saw, but obviously the distribution is by no means evenly.
+In fact we only have one single value for all the different md5 values.

     >SELECT MIN(id), MAX(id) FROM bak.tbl_md5;
     +----------------------+----------------------+